A Chiastic Reconfiguration Of Isaiah 1

 5.1 The First Half of (66-70AD) of the First Jewish–Roman War (66AD–73AD) (vs 6-10)

-X 8 The Romans lay siege to Jerusalem (70AD)
+X 7b-8 The Romans lay siege to Jerusalem (70AD)

 A2 9-10 Judea has been destroyed by the Romans (66-70AD)

-Most of the Judahites from the surrounding regions had fled to the well-fortified capital; so Jerusalem was like a watchman's hut at the centre of a crop field - a lone refuge for the Judahites from the rampaging Romans.
-But the Romans laid siege to the city in the spring of 70AD and after a few months went on to destroy Jerusalem and kill all its people.
+Most of the Judahites from the surrounding regions had fled to the well-fortified capital, Jerusalem.
+They watch from the rooftops as the Romans ("strangers", "foreigners") destroy the fields surrounding Jerusalem before they lay siege to the city in the spring of 70AD (see also Joel 2:1-3).
+Jerusalem is like a watchman's hut at the centre of a crop field - a lone refuge for the Judahites from the rampaging Romans.
+But after a few months the Romans go on to breach the fortifications of the city, kill all its people and destroy it.
 Jerusalem is called "Daughter Zion" according to the custom of the time of comparing great cities to comely young ladies (cf. for ex., Micah 4:8).

 Subunit A2: Judea has been destroyed by the Romans (66-70AD) (9-10)